-Control – The Foundation is available now on PS4 and PC.
-It launches 25th June on Xbox One.
+Control – The Foundation is available now on PS4, Xbox One and PC.
 We reviewed the PC version with code supplied by the game’s publisher.

 Want to support GameSpew?
 Buy Control using our Amazon affiliate link.
 It won’t cost you anything extra, but we’ll get a small slice of the purchase.